NodyHub/blog/content/posts/container-breakouts-part2.md

 The following posts are part of the series:
 - [Part 1: Access to root directory of the Host](../container-breakouts-part1)
 - Part 2: Privileged Container
-- Part 3: Docker Socket (in progress)
+- Part 3: Docker Socket (not yet published)

 <!--
 The following posts are part of the series: